 I didn’t know where to look next and the set courses seemed to appear miraculously on the table as a result.
-Many diner’s are also invited to participate in some of the sequences too.
-Not to be missed!
+Many diner’s were invited to participate in some of the sequences too – not to be missed!

-Overall, my first cruise on a Norwegian ship was terrific fun!
-I loved the feel good, relaxed atmosphere and found myself drawn to Bliss Ultra Lounge (the updated on-board nightclub) multiple nights for a dance, or the Comedy Club for a sing along with the ‘Howl at the Moon‘ band.
+Overall, my first cruise on a Norwegian ship was terrific fun and I loved the feel good, relaxed atmosphere.
+I found myself drawn to Bliss Ultra Lounge (the updated on-board nightclub) multiple nights for a dance or the Comedy Club for a sing along with the ‘Howl at the Moon‘ band.